 - Serve with tostones, plantain chips, tortilla chips, or sweet potato chips, if desired.

-Originally posted in May 2017, post content edited to add more helpful information, no change to the recipe in July 2020.
+Originally posted in May 2017, the post content was edited to add more helpful information, no change to the recipe in July 2025.

 Found this recipe this morning while my husband was cleaning the vermillion snapper we caught yesterday.
 Best ceviche we have ever had or made before!
 Umami seasoning and mango are the perfect touch!!